andygale/codepad/PISTON_DEPLOYMENT.md

 5. **Deploy**

-## Configure Your Codepad App
+## Configure Your CodeCrush App

-Once your Piston instance is deployed, update your main Codepad app:
+Once your Piston instance is deployed, update your main CodeCrush app:

 ### For Local Development
 Keep using local Piston: